OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 4.An attacker attempts to send back the correct users’ session cookie.
 The server attempts to generate the signature from the attacker’s use id and it doesn’t match.
 The request is denied.

 ### Modifying session data to elevate privileges
 As previously stated, any session data in the case of REST is exposed directly to and stored by the client.
 For this reason, by default, we should assume that people will attempt to modify that data to maliciously or otherwise alter the behaviour of the REST service.
 For this reason, the data should be protected with a MAC, such that tampering can easily be detected.
 This works since only the server should every change or set session data and by using a MAC based on a key only known to the server, the user could alter the session but the MAC would then not match and the server can take appropriate action.
-Since the client does not known the session MAC signing key, they cannot re-compute the MAC to match the altered data.
+Since the client does not know the session MAC signing key, they cannot re-compute the MAC to match the altered data.

 As with all unshared secrets, the key should be of a suitably long length (256 bits or longer) and generated pseudo-randomly so that the chance of guessing or brute-forcing it is unfeasible.
 It can also be changed over a suitable period of time (every 3 months) since only the server needs to use this as the signing key.